-With the outbreak of WannaCry crippling the world's computers, Mac users might be wondering what they can do to protect themselves from ransomware, and how to fix things if they get hit.
+With the outbreak of WannaCry crippling the world's computers in May 2017 and the Petya randsomware attack at the end of June 2017, Mac users might be wondering what they can do to protect themselves from ransomware, and how to fix things if they get hit.
 Here's everything you need to know about detecting, avoiding and removing ransomware on Macs.

 This is one of several in-depth Macworld articles dealing with Mac security.
 If you're looking for AV buying advice, read our roundup of the Best Mac antivirus and Do Macs get viruses?; general advice can be found in our Mac security tips; and those who have been hit by a virus should try How to remove Mac viruses.